Core process settings

 Covers RunDetached, Remove, IsRunning, ContainerIP, PublishedPort, Exec, NetworkConnect, EnsureNetwork, RemoveNetwork, RemoveVolume, Build, RemoveImage, ListImages, and LogStream.

-Implements all interface methods via Docker CLI.
-DOCKER_BUILDKIT=1 is set for builds. relayd starts with DockerRuntime unless a per-app lane is switched.
+Implements the current runtime operations through Docker CLI with BuildKit enabled. relayd starts with DockerRuntime unless a per-app lane is switched deliberately.

 Station lanes are forced to port mode and edge traffic.
 Blue-green slots are not supported.
-Exec, companion services, named volumes, and /etc/hosts-based service name resolution all work.
+Exec, companion services, named volumes, and host-based service name resolution all work.

 POST /api/apps/config